How to conduct an ANCOVA in R?

 #C - B == 0 -2.0252 -5.7091 1.6588

-Thus, we can conclude that using studying technique leads to a statistically significantly greater exam score for students compared to techniques and C, even after controlling for the student’s current grade in the class.
+In summary, based on the ANCOVA and post hoc analysis, we confidently conclude that utilizing studying technique A leads to a statistically significantly greater adjusted exam score for students compared to techniques B and C. This finding remains robust even after controlling for the student’s initial current grade in the class.